Maximization of Non-Concave Utility Functions in Discrete-Time Financial Market Models: Problem formulation

 We present the proof of Theorem \ref{main} in section \ref{dyn}.
 To demonstrate its applicability, we state a simple corollary below.
-We will also provide a quite general setup where Theorem \ref{main} applies and where $EU(V^{x,\phi^*}_T)$ can be shown to exist (see Proposition \ref{camarche} in section \ref{dyn}).
+Later we will also provide a quite general setup where Theorem \ref{main} applies and where $EU(V^{x,\phi^*}_T)$ can be shown to exist (see Propositions \ref{camarche} and \ref{camarche1} in section \ref{dyn}).